-Problems of set theory arise by unjustified recursion of the naive notion of “collection of things.”
-If “Col”s are one notion of collections (such as “set” or “class”), then the notion “Col of all Cols” is in general problematic, since it is subject to the construction of Russell-style paradoxes (although it’s not the only source of such paradoxes).
+Problems of set theory arise by the unjustified recursion of the naive notion of a ‘collection of things.’
+If ‘Col’ is one notion of collections (such as ‘Set’ or ‘Class’), then the notion ‘Col of all Cols’ is in general problematic, as it is subject to the construction of Russell-style paradoxes (although it is not the only source of such paradoxes).

-One formalization of this idea is that of a Grothendieck universe: this is defined to be a set which behaves like a “set+ of all sets” in that all the standard operations of set theory (union, power set, etc.) can be performed on its elements.
+One formalization of this idea is that of a Grothendieck universe.
+This is defined to be a set that behaves like a ‘set+ of all sets’ in that all the standard operations of set theory (union, power set, etc.) can be performed on its elements.

 Although developed for application to category theory, the definition is usually given in a form that only makes sense in a membership-based set theory.
-On this page we consider only that version; for a form that makes sense in structural set theory, see universe in a topos.
+On this page, we consider only that version; for a form that makes sense in structural set theory, please see universe in a topos.

 But I’m not sure that you understand my intention, either.
 In explaining the point of universe to Urs, or more generally in explaining the point in a structural way, I find the cardinal number the easiest way to get at what matters.
 It is, as I said before, the bottom line for any proposed (re)definition.
 So I intend to define Grothendieck universes, certainly, although I intend to define them in terms of cardinal numbers.
 (Or rather, in terms of isomorphism classes of sets, but using cardinal arithmetic, so I’ll call those cardinal numbers.)
 The discussion of inaccessible cardinals would be only lemmatic (if that’s a word); if I get around to doing it, then you’ll see what I mean.